 Bruce Procter & Glen Procter; BruceGlen

 From individuals with substance abuse problems and addiction into successful business men.
 Bruce and Glen Procter were two shy twin brothers who lived with a drug addict for a father.
 Back in 2001 after the twins took the NFTE course, they came up with “Twin Sports.”
-Which provided sport apparel and accessories; head bands and hats, which almost every student in school wore.
+Which provided sports apparel and accessories; head bands and hats, which almost every student in school wore.
 They won the National competitions and earned $10,000.
-Afterwards they decided to continue their education and thanks to the Network for teaching entrepreneurship, they now own BruceGlen.
+Afterwards, they decided to continue their education and thanks to the Network for teaching entrepreneurship, they now own BruceGlen.
 The Network for Teaching Entrepreneurship literally saved their lives with this program.
 No one could have predicted what could have happened if they had continued living their previous lives with their drug addicted father.

 It Is Possible to Achieve Your Dreams

 We all have a dream that we wished or hoped would come true.
-Thanks to Steve Mariotti, he helped a lot of people by creating the Network for teaching Entrepreneurship program as it was the reason that many people who have managed to achieve so much.
+Thanks to Steve Mariotti, he helped a lot of people by creating the Network for Teaching Entrepreneurship program as it was the reason that many people who have managed to achieve so much.
 Entrepreneurship is definitely complicated but when it is studied thoroughly, it would be very easy to start up your own business. the Network for Teaching Entrepreneurship has saved many people’s lives, saving them from quitting school and turning to the criminal life.
 The program motivated them to learn, win competitions and start up their own businesses.

 Jesus Fernandez & Toheeb Okenla, Robbie Martin, Stephanie Foxworth, and Bruce & Glen Procter are just some of the many Network for Teaching Entrepreneurship graduates who have succeeded thanks to the NFTE.
 The program helped them pull a 180, transformed people’s lives and gave them the opportunity to become something else.